 Far Horizons participants design, build, and launch experiments flown to heights above 100,000 feet on high altitude balloons.
-The program offers real world opportunities for students and the community to participate in science, mathematics, physics, and engineering challenges.
+Dedicated to the memory of renowned Chicago adventurer, Steve Fossett, the program provides real world opportunities for students and the community to actively participate in science, mathematics, physics, and engineering challenges.

 Far Horizons offers a range of camps, internships, outreach, and programs for participants of many ages and experience levels.
 Students of all ages have an opportunity to conduct hands-on scientific experiments alongside the Adler’s astronomers.

 Far Horizon Programs

 This one-week summer camp provides children with a real near space mission.
 Campers work with astronomers to build scientific instruments and launch experiments on high altitude balloons to gather data for real space science research.

 For campers entering grades 6-8 in fall 2014.

 Build your own spacecraft

 Astro-Science Workshop participants will construct, launch, track, and recover their own experiments on board a high-altitude balloon–up to around twenty miles above the Earth!
 Participants will learn astronomy, physics, atmospheric science, and electronics.

 Sophomores and juniors in the Chicago area